aureliagorzna/3d-TS-engine/README.md

 ## Controls

-WASD to move, space/shift for up and down, C/V to look, E/R to spin cubes.
+WASD to move, space/shift for up and down, use mouse to look around after clicking on the canvas.